Rules Don't Apply

-Rules Don't Apply is a 2016 American romantic comedy-drama film written, produced and directed by Warren Beatty.
-It is loosely based on the life of businessman and film producer Howard Hughes.
-The ensemble cast features Beatty, in his first screen acting role in 15 years, Annette Bening, Matthew Broderick, Lily Collins and Alden Ehrenreich.
-Set in 1958 Hollywood, the film follows the romantic relationship between a young actress and her driver, which is forbidden by their employer, Howard Hughes.
+Rules Don't Apply is a 2016 American romantic comedy drama film produced, written, and directed by Warren Beatty, based on a story by Beatty and Bo Goldman.
+The ensemble cast, featuring Beatty in his first screen acting role in 15 years, includes Annette Bening, Matthew Broderick, Lily Collins, and Alden Ehrenreich.
+Set in Los Angeles in 1958, the film follows the romantic relationship between actress Marla Mabrey (Collins) and her driver, Frank Forbes (Ehrenreich), which is forbidden by her employer, billionaire Howard Hughes (Beatty).

-The film had its world premiere as the opening film of the AFI Fest on November 10, 2016, and was theatrically released in the United States on November 23, 2016, by 20th Century Fox.
-It received mixed reviews and was a box office bomb, grossing just $3.9 million against its $25 million budget.
-Collins received a nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
+Rules Don't Apply premiered as the opening film of AFI Fest on November 10, 2016, and was theatrically released in the United States on November 23, 2016.
+The film received mixed reviews from critics and was a box office failure, grossing $3.9 million against its $25 million production budget.
+At the 74th Golden Globe Awards, Collins was nominated for Best Actress in a Motion Picture - Musical or Comedy.

 Plot

 In 1958 Los Angeles, Frank Forbes is a driver working for mogul Howard Hughes.
 He picks up Marla Mabrey, a devout Baptist beauty queen under contract with Hughes' film studio RKO Pictures, receiving $400 a week and living in a beautiful home with her strict mother Lucy.
 Frank becomes Marla's primary driver, taking her to singing and dance classes.

 Marla spends months awaiting her screen test for Stella Starlight and meeting Hughes.
 Hughes' employee Levar Mathis regularly reminds Frank that the starlets cannot have close contact with men.
 Frank is devoutly religious, though he and his fiancée Sarah have secretly had sex.
-Lucy decides to return to Virginia, while Marla continues waiting for her screen test.
+Lucy returns to Virginia, while Marla waits for her screen test.

 With her mother gone, Frank and Marla become closer.
 He lets her drive, and they confide in each other.
-Marla worries about conforming to the Hollywood "rules" of being a great singer, dancer, or having a big bosom; Frank assures her the rules do not apply to her.
-She finally meets Hughes in a private bungalow, where she turns down his offer of a drink and talks frankly about her acting aspirations.
+Marla worries about conforming to the Hollywood "rules" of being a great singer and dancer and having a big bosom; Frank assures her the rules do not apply to her.

+Marla finally meets Hughes in a private bungalow, where she turns down his offer of a drink and talks frankly about her acting aspirations.
 Nadine, Hughes' executive secretary, sets up Marla's screen test.
 Frank's first meeting with Hughes is so positive, he brings him into his inner circle of staff.

-Hughes becomes even more reclusive, fearing that minority shareholders at Trans World Airlines (TWA) will have him committed.
-His right-hand-man Noah Dietrich upsets Hughes by suggesting he see a psychiatrist, and Hughes is advised to get married so his "wife" can refuse to sign commitment papers.
+Hughes becomes even more reclusive, fearing that minority shareholders at TWA will have him committed.
+His right-hand man Noah Dietrich upsets him by suggesting he see a psychiatrist, and Hughes is advised to get married so his "wife" can refuse to sign commitment papers.

 Marla's screen test is a meaningless façade.
 She sings Frank a song she wrote, leading to a passionate kiss.
 They stop because Marla feels like an adulterer, but Frank says he will break up with Sarah.